Submit January 1 - February 15

 Stacey D’Erasmo is judging our 2016 Mary McCarthy Prize in Short Fiction.
 The prize includes a $2,000 cash award, publication of a collection of short stories, novellas, or a short novel, and a standard royalty contract.
 Stacey D’Erasmo received a B.A. from Barnard College and an M.A. from New York University in English and American Literature.
 She is currently a Visiting Associate Professor of Writing at Barnard College in NYC.

 This contest is open to any short fiction writer of English.
 Employees and board members of Sarabande Books, Inc. are not eligible.
 Submissions may include a collection of short stories, one or more novellas, or a short novel.
 Works that have previously appeared in magazines or in anthologies may be included.
 Translations and previously published collections are not eligible.
-To avoid conflict of interest, close friends of a judge or students in a degree-granting program with a judge are not eligible to enter a contest in the genre for which their friend or teacher is serving as judge.
+To avoid conflict of interest, close friends of a judge or current students in a degree-granting program with a judge are not eligible to enter a contest in the genre for which their friend or teacher is serving as judge.

 - Manuscript must be ANONYMOUS—the author’s name or address must not appear anywhere on the manuscript (title page should contain the title only)